tbhdbsys/angular-meteor-docs/client/content/tutorials/whatsapp/ionic/tutorials.whatsapp.ionic.step_07.md

 For the `users` collection we only defined a query for publication, and for the `chats` we defined a composite publication where each user will get his relevant chats.

-And of course we need to modify some of the client side code, we need to make sure that the client is subscribed to the published data, so let’s do so in `NewChatCtrl`, because this is where we need the `users` data:
+And of course we need to modify some of the client side code, we need to make sure that the client is subscribed to the published data, so let's do so in `NewChatCtrl`, because this is where we need the `users` data:

 {{> DiffBox tutorialName="whatsapp-meteor-tutorial" step="6.4"}}